See also Jeff del Papa's article on Forging, Casting & CNC Machining on this site.

 Compressionless housing must not be used with brake cables.
 It is not strong enough, and can rupture, causing brake failure.
 See also my article on Cables.

 The bottom bracket spindle (axle) used with a standard cotterless crank has tapered square ends, which fit into matching tapered square holes in the cranks.
-The ends of the axle are threaded, either male or female, and a bolt or nut (called the "fixing" bolt/nut) pulls the crank tightly onto the end of the axle.
+The ends of the axle have either external or internal threading, and a bolt or nut (called the "fixing" bolt/nut) pulls the crank tightly onto the end of the axle.

 The nut or bolt head is recessed into the crank, in a hole with threaded sides.
 These threads can hold a decorative cap that hides the fixing bolt/nut, but their main function it to provide a purchase for the "crank puller", a special tool that is needed to remove the crank from the axle.